 In the marketplace of innovation the Limited Partners and the entrepreneurs are the primary asset holders, as explained in our innovation primer.
 And money from Limited Partners is exchanged with innovative ideas from entrepreneurs by Venture Capital as the arbiter.

-The public has spoken; deliver tangible socioeconomic value post IPO or you will lose my trust and support.
+The public has spoken; deliver tangible social economic value post IPO or you will lose my trust and support.
 And support for the Venture sector by the public is already waning, not just by the public as a public investor.

 Innovation can only remain a renewable asset class if the public agrees with the assessment of value purported, and some delivered, by the Venture Capitalists.
 And thus the public as a consumer (user), public investor (stock market) and private investor (institutional fund allocation) needs to be in agreement with, and a beneficiary of the realization and upside of a gating innovative idea.